-Shared and private connections are available to teams that use Supermetrics with Excel.
-This feature will roll out to Google Sheets and Data Studio across 2022.
+Shared and private connections are available to teams that use Supermetrics with Excel, Looker Studio (formerly known as Data Studio), and our data warehouse destinations.

 A connection is a login you use to connect a data source account to Supermetrics.
-Once you’ve logged in, you’re able to pull data from that account into your Supermetrics reports.
+Once you’ve logged in, you can pull data from that account into your Supermetrics reports.

-Shared connections allow you to authenticate a data source account once and make that connection accessible to anyone else in your team who needs access.
+Shared connections allow you to authenticate a data source account once and make that connection accessible to anyone on your team who needs access.
 They won’t have to log in again — they’ll be able to use it to fetch data without authenticating.

 A private connection, however, is a data source account with a login that only its Owner can use in Supermetrics.